Stvn-nn/market-risk-intelligence/README.md

 Open `docs/DEMO_REPORT.html` in a browser for a synthetic research snapshot with embedded charts without installing Python.
 This report is a snapshot, not the live ticker-lookup app.

 An independent student portfolio project, created with AI assistance to support learning in computer science, data analytics, and finance.
-It is not commissioned, endorsed, or operated by Deloitte.
 No investment recommendations or order execution.

 ## Start here